-(v) Biological assets (eucalyptus trees and moso bamboos)
+(v) Biological assets (Eucalyptus trees and moso bamboo trees and bamboo shoots)

-Eucalyptus trees and moso bamboos in plantation forest included in the Group's biological assets are stated at fair value less estimated point-of-sale costs.
+Eucalyptus trees and moso bamboo trees and bamboo shoots in plantations included in the Group's biological assets are stated at fair value less costs to sell.
 The fair value of these biological assets is determined based on the present value of expected net cash flows from the biological assets discounted at a current market-determined pre-tax rate.
 The fair value of the biological assets is determined by an independent valuation firm.
 Changes in conditions of the biological assets could impact the fair value of the assets.

-The carrying amount of the Group's biological assets (eucalyptus trees and moso bamboos) as at 30 June 2014 was approximately RMB158,714,000 (2013: RMB166,866,000).
+The carrying amount of the Group's biological assets (eucalyptus trees and moso bamboo trees and bamboo shoots) as at 30 June 2015 was approximately RMB171,585,000 (2014: RMB158,714,000).
 The independent valuation firm used highly subjective assumptions and estimates to determine the valuation of the biological assets.
 These assumptions and estimates involve inherent uncertainties and the application of judgements.
 As a result, if factors change and this independent valuation firm uses different assumptions and estimates, the fair value of the biological assets could be materially different.
 The valuations are based on information available on initial recognition and at each reporting date.